hartenfels/Semserv/README.md

 You'll need the following:

-* Scala
+* Scala and SBT

 * Java JDK 8, shouldn't matter if it's Oracle or OpenJDK

-* A Unix-like environment (make, sh)
+On a Unix-like system, just run `make` and everything will be compiled for you.

-Then should be able to just run `make` and it'll download the dependencies, compile the Scala code and run the server for you.
+The server will be ran automatically.

-If you want to use curl instead of wget to download the dependencies, use `make -e WGET=curl` instead.
+Otherwise, you need to execute `sbt run` manually.
+To bundle everything into a single JAR file, run `sbt one-jar` and run `target/scala-2.11/semserv_2.11-0.1.0-one-jar.jar` as if it were a regular Java program.

 # LICENSE